The BlobHub data model the worker builds on

 session_agent_harnesssection attaches to one session. - Session objects — a

 thread-typed session object has an envelope ofattributes(display metadata) andmetadata(the structured state).
 The worker uses two kinds: a singleworkerobject that marks its attachment, and one object per unit of work.
-See Thread (data type) andupload_session_object. - Thread items — an append-only stream of items on a thread.
+See thread session object andupload_session_object. - Thread items — an append-only stream of items on a thread.
 The agent’s output is posted as items; a

 human’s posts arrive as items.
 See